mozilla/addon-sdk/packages/api-utils/README.md

 * Solid developer ergonomics ensuring that developers can easily find out why something they're doing isn't working.

-Jetpack Core is intended to be very small and only contain the bare minimum of functionality that all extensions need.
+API Utils is intended to be very small and only contain the bare minimum of functionality that all extensions need.

   [nose]: http://code.google.com/p/python-nose/